gwexploratoryaudits/brla_explore/B2Audits/README.md

 Our mathematical approach and code have been validated against the simulation-based results of Lindeman *et al.* We [have computed](https://github.com/gwexploratoryaudits/brla_explore/tree/master/B2Audits/Tables/Bravo_Verification_Table.pdf) the values of Table 1 of the [*BRAVO*](https://www.usenix.org/system/files/conference/evtwote12/evtwote12-final27.pdf) paper.
 The average of the absolute value of the fractional difference between our values and those in the BRAVO paper is 0.13\%.

 We assume that the stopping condition of the audit is monotone increasing with the number of winner ballots in the sample, all other parameters being constant.
 For most of our main code, we assume two candidates and no invalid votes.
-In scripts, we may use the results for pairwise contests to determine those for a multi-candidate contest as described in the [*BRAVO*](https://www.usenix.org/system/files/conference/evtwote12/evtwote12-final27.pdf) paper.
-Claire Furtick's code, currently undergoing testing, derives stopping probabilities for multi-candidate contests by correctly combining our results for pairwise contests.
+Only for sampling with replacement, in scripts, we may use the results for pairwise contests to determine those for a multi-candidate contest as described in the [*BRAVO*](https://www.usenix.org/system/files/conference/evtwote12/evtwote12-final27.pdf) paper.
+Claire Furtick's code, currently undergoing testing, derives stopping probabilities for multi-candidate contests by combining our results for pairwise contests.

 Read the README for the parent directory, [brla_explore](https://github.com/gwexploratoryaudits/brla_explore), first.